-- the development of their mathematical knowledge; - confidence by developing a feel for numbers, patterns and relationships;

-- an ability to consider and solve problems and present and interpret results; - communication and reason using mathematical concepts; - a solid foundation for further study.
+- the development of their mathematical knowledge - confidence by developing a feel for numbers, patterns and relationships - an ability to consider and solve problems and present and interpret results - communication and reason using mathematical concepts - a solid foundation for further study.

-Students may also study for a Cambridge O Level in Additional Mathematics and Statistics.
+Students may also study for Cambridge O Levels in Additional Mathematics and Statistics.
 In addition to Cambridge O Levels, Cambridge also offers Cambridge IGCSE and Cambridge International AS and A Levels for further study in Mathematics as well as other maths-related subjects.
-See www.cie.org.uk for a full list of the qualifications you can take.
+See www.cie.org.uk for a full list of the qualifications available.